 There are plenty of ways to get involved with the Trust and help other young people with CF. Here are some current opportunities that you might find interesting:

-Mental health and cystic fibrosis
+Mental health and CF

 Mental health is being talked about more and more, with today’s generation of young people exhibiting concerns with their own mental health and wellbeing.
-Because CF and CF-related conditions effect people in such a varied way, we are discovering that CF mental health conditions impact the lives of many young people with CF but are not always prioritised in the way that physical symptoms are, and might therefore be neglected.
+Because CF and CF-related conditions effect people in such a varied way, we are discovering that mental health conditions impact the lives of many young people with CF but are not always prioritised in the way that physical symptoms are, and might therefore be neglected.
 But our mental health is important!
 If we’re not being kind to our minds, then it can make being kind to our bodies more challenging.